Maryland Sports Betting

 ⚖️ Is sports betting legal in Maryland?

-Yes, at retail locations.
+Yes, at retail locations only.
 You can't place mobile bets just yet.
-The expectation, however, is that legalized online legal sports betting will begin sometime in 2022.
+The expectation, however, is that legalized online legal sports betting will begin sometime in late 2022 or early 2023.

 |📒 What online sportsbooks will be available in MD?||FanDuel, DraftKings, Caesars, BetMGM, PointsBet and TwinSpires|

-What sports will I be able to bet?
+🏈 What sports will I be able to bet on?

 MD bettors will be able to bet on all the major league sports (NFL, NBA, MLB, MLS, NHL), including college football and basketball, and more such as European basketball leagues, cricket and rugby.